 Implement the Use of Protective Barriers

-Hospitals around the country continue to incorporate the use of protective barriers or sneeze guards to protect staff and patients by reducing the risk of transmission during close-quarter encounters.
+Hospitals around the country continue to incorporate the use of protective barriers to protect staff and patients by reducing the risk of transmission during close-quarter encounters.
 Sneeze guards for hospitals are expertly designed out of high-quality, shatter-resistant plexiglass to provide your employees and patients with a comfortable, safe environment.

 - Lexan Safety Shield: Hospitals can outfit one room or their entire facility with Lexan, an industry-leading, shatter-resistant plexiglass material.
 This will provide your staff and patients with the protection they need while visiting the hospital.